EnBWAG/ta-autotrading.trading-public/python-project/README.md

 # Setup Dependency Management

-This is for the requirements manager.
+This is for the dependencies/requirements manager.
 Your goal is to provide [reproducable builds](https://reproducible-builds.org).

 You have to declare the top-level dependencies of your application in [requirements.in](requirements.in).
 You *do not* declare all transitive dependencies in [requirements.txt](requirements.txt).